Disclosure

 Since it utilizes phantom power, it can only be used with passive dynamic and ribbon mics.

-Although it is a preamp, the Cloudlifter CL-1 is often described as a mic boost, and rightly so because it does boost both the volume and sound quality of many mics.
+Although it is a single channel preamp, the Cloudlifter CL-1 is often described as a mic boost, and rightly so because it does boost both the volume and sound quality of many mics.
 The resulting sound is quieter and cleaner with a lower noise floor.
 When paired with ribbon mics, particularly more quiet ones, the gain on interfaces no longer needs to be cranked, avoiding self-noise buildup.

 It's important to note that this does NOT boost mics that already need phantom power.
 It is not for use with condenser microphones.